fbpx

 26th April, 2021

-Summer is right around the corner which means beach season is upon us.
-Long drives on the beach beats long walks on the beach.
-So, before you begin strapping your towels, chairs, and umbrellas to your cooler and rolling it onto the sand, consider visiting a beach that you can drive on.
+Change our mind: long drives on the beach beat long walks on the beach any day.
+Agree?
+Well forget about loading those beach chairs and umbrellas to your cooler and dragging it all out onto the sand, instead visit a beach you can drive on!
 Buy a day pass, leave all your gear in the trunk, hit the beach, and enjoy the surf, fishing, or simply soaking in the sun with your vehicle just a few steps away.

-We have put together a list of beach driving tips and tricks that will make your next beach experience even better.
+Here's a handy list of beach driving tips and tricks to improve your next sandy encounter.

 Deflating your tires is the easiest way to gain traction when off-road.
 Lower pressure increases the footprint of the tire which in return, provides additional traction.
 A simple device like the ARB EZ-Deflator will deflate your tires to a lower pressure in just a few minutes.
 10-15 PSI is the sweet spot for most vehicles.
 Additionally, lower tire pressure will also equate to a smoother ride when on the sand.